-On first impression, Azeez Fashola, popularly known as Naira Marley may look like another lucky guy from the hood that a vibrant music career offered a way out of squalor, and luck twice the size of zuma Rock to spear-head a popular culture shift that has successful permeated the fabrics of life over this side of the hemisphere.
-Quite the contrary, it will shock you that the president of Marlians worldwide and the leader of this fast growing group of decadents with “no mannaz” is actually well educated, and educated abroad.
+On first impression, Azeez Fashola, popularly known as Naira Marley may look like another lucky guy from the hood that a vibrant music career offered a way out of squalor, and luck twice the size of Zuma Rock to spear-head a popular culture shift that has successful permeated the fabrics of life over this side of the hemisphere.
+Quite the contrary, it will shock you to know that the president of Marlians worldwide and the leader of this fast growing group of decadents with “no mannaz” is actually well educated, and even educated abroad.

 Naira Marley seems to be that escape clause in a very rigid deal, that unexpected option out of a very unpleasant situation.
 He ushers in a cultural shift quite alright, but in the least expected way.
 Marley seems a breath of fresh air, that ultimate way to rebel against societal ordinations and expectations.